 I just love how Target always finds ways to make my bill higher than it should be.
 On my most recent trip, for example, I tossed this unfinished paper mache bunny into my cart without giving it a second thought.
 She felt right at home amongst the toilet paper and socks.

-Supplies Needed for a Vintage Paper Mache Bunny
+Supplies Needed for a DIY Paper Mache Bunny

 Some of these links are affiliate links.
 To read my full disclosure policy, please click here.